alisafiri/Superstore-Data-Analysis/README.md

 This project performs a complete exploratory data analysis (EDA) on the Superstore Sales dataset.
 The objective is to uncover business insights, identify high-profit and low-profit segments, evaluate discount strategies, analyze customer behavior, and understand sales trends across time and regions.

+**Business Questions Answered:**
+- What are the seasonal sales trends?
+- Which products and regions are most profitable?
+- Who are our most valuable customers?
+- How can we optimize inventory and marketing?

 ## 🧹 Data Cleaning & Preparation

 The following steps were performed before analysis: